roachhd/roachhd.github.io/_posts/2014-12-26-using-a-computer-before-bed-can-disrupt-sleep.md

 ---
 ### The CLAIM

-Using a computer, smartphone out tablet before bed can disrupt sleep.
+Using a computer, smartphone or tablet before bed can disrupt sleep.

 ### THE FACTS